guncebektas/saas-boilerplate/imports/modules/app/faqs/README.md

 }
 ```

-And the columns array is for data-grid.
-It also limits the publish function to return only provided methods.
-Passing columns into a publish function ***can create a security risk*** so use it wisely.
+The `columns` array is used for the data grid and restricts the publish function to return only the specified fields.
+However, **passing columns into a publish function can pose a security risk**, so it must be done cautiously.

 ```js
 const columns = [